tommyil/gemina-examples/response_types.md

 #### Primary Document Type

-This field was created to simplify of the post-processing for some vendors.
+This field was created to simplify post-processing for some vendors.
 It can largely be ignored.